Kitsudora/tt05-synth-fpga/README.md

 The synth is intended to be clocked at 50 MHz and generate one sample every 32 cycles, or at `sample_rate = 1.5625 MHz`.
 Only 6 cycles are actually needed to generate a new sample, but using 32 cycles provides increased PWM resolution.
 The maximum oscillator frequency is `sample_rate/512`, or 3052 Hz if clocked at 50 MHz.

+A recording of a demo tune played on the `tt05-synth` hardware can be found at https://youtu.be/ed3JROdFSls.

 Signal flow
 -----------